-To ease future disassembly, apply a film of grease or 'Never-Seez' on the back cover shoulder, or any sur-
+To ease future disassembly, apply a film of grease or 'Never-Seez' on the back cover shoulder, or any surface which contacts the pump casing.
+This action will reduce rust and scale build-up.

-Secure the back cover assembly by tightening the cover clamp screw (47) against the clamp bar (48).
+Secure the back cover assembly by tightening the cover clamp screw (46) against the clamp bar (45).
 Do not over-tighten the clamp screw; it should be just tight enough to ensure a good seal at the back cover shoulder.